Social media use in education: Mental health

 One study reported that overuse of social media can harm the expression of critical thought.
 Social media use for education can be detrimental to students' mental health.
 One survey of teens and young adults reported that increased use of social media led to anxiety, depression, and lack of self-esteem, disrupting learning.

 Anxiety and depression in adolescents are rapidly increasing, which multiple studies attributed to growing social media usage by teens.
 Teenagers may lack the life experience to handle social media.
 Participating in social media puts people at risk of cyberbullying and cyberstalking.
 Communicating on social media may lack the social cues that moderate behavior during face-to-face communication.

 According to research, by Jean Twenge and Jacob Barkley it has been found that teenagers who spend five or more hours each day are 71% more inclined to show signs of suicide risk such as depression and thoughts of suicide or planning, for suicide attempts.
 Furthermore, even spending two hours or more online is closely associated with the emergence of these risk factors.
 Social media can amplify feelings of loneliness among teenagers when they constantly measure themselves against the versions of others' lives portrayed online.
 This situation is worsened by cyberbullying and the absence of face, to face interactions that can contribute to increased health challenges.

-Teachers have noticed a decline, in students’ face to face communication skills in the classroom setting Recently there have been reports from educators like Coria McAbee and Katrina Smith about rising health concerns among students including anxiety and FOMA (the fear of missing out) believed to be linked to their interactions, with social media platforms In the realm of education there is a consensus, among educators and specialists on the significance of including health education, in school curricula aiming to assist students in coping with social media stress and acquiring skills to identify and cope with anxiety effectively.
+Teachers have noticed a decline, in students’ face to face communication skills in the classroom setting Recently there have been reports from educators like Coria McAbee and Katrina Smith about rising health concerns among students including anxiety and FOMO (the fear of missing out) believed to be linked to their interactions, with social media platforms In the realm of education there is a consensus, among educators and specialists on the significance of including health education, in school curricula aiming to assist students in coping with social media stress and acquiring skills to identify and cope with anxiety effectively.